ueberdosis/tiptap/docs/api/nodes/blockquote.md

 ---
-description: Quoting other people lets you look clever.
+description: Quoting other people will make you look clever.
 icon: double-quotes-l
 ---